gitexa/sigmund/README.md

 * Pipeline: a class to represent a pipeline for training a model

 The pipeline itself contains 3 main parts, **preprocessing**, **features** and **classification**.
-* Data import: as the transcripts are not allowed on github-servers, we provide a config.json where the local path to the transcripts needs to be specified.
-We then use the path to create a document corpus with the raw text.
 * Preprocessing: as our features require different representations of the corpus, we provide a modular preprocessing pipeline.
 For that purpose, different layers of the text can be queried, ranging from character, to syllable, to word, to sentences, to paragraph, to document, to corpus.
 The preprocessing steps can be applied to the different layers.
 * Feature Engineering: features can be added in a modular fashion as well.
 * Classification: we finally use a classification model in order to classify the transcripts as depressed or non-depressed using the feature vector and report a loss value.
 The models can also be specified as components in the corresponding subfolder.

+As the transcripts are not allowed on github-servers, we provide a config.json where the local path to the transcripts needs to be specified.
+We then use the path to create a document corpus with the raw text.
+The *corpus_manager* implements functionality to return different levels of the documents.

 The structure of the repository is as follow: